ondemandenv/total-ctl/README.md

 #### Step 4: Cleanup (Automated Teardown)

-Ephemeral environments should not live forever.
+On-demand environments should not live forever.
 When your Pull Request is merged or closed, an automated cleanup job is triggered.

 This job simply runs `cdk destroy` with the same environment name (`env=feature-new-recommendation-engine`), which tears down every resource associated with that environment.
 This ensures the sandbox account stays clean and costs are minimized.